-Claus se Requirement Document Reference ii The responsibilities of key project personnel with respect to the implementation of the plan Section 7.1 iii Waste management monitoring requirements Section 7.1 iv A procedure for the assessment, classification, management and disposal of waste in accordance with the waste classification guidelines Section 6.5.1 V Compliance record generation and management Section 6.8 b Principal Contractors will undertake the following waste monitoring as a minimum: Section 7.3.1 i Weekly inspections ii All waste removed from the site will be appropriately tracked from 'cradle to grave' using waste tracking dockets.
+Clause Requirement Document Reference b Principal Contractors will undertake the following waste monitoring as a minimum: Section 7.3.1 i Weekly inspections ii i All waste removed from the site will be appropriately tracked from 'cradle to grave' using waste tracking dockets.
 Section 6.7 С Principal Contractors will report all necessary waste and purchasing information to Sydney Metro as required for Sydney Metro to fulfill their WRAPP reporting requirements Section 7.4 d Compliance records will be retained by the Principal Contractors in relation to waste management including records of inspections and waste dockets for all waste removed from the site.
 Section 6.7 and 6.8